Golf Tutorials

 2. Their Course Management is Elite

-Pros rarely fire directly at pins tucked behind bunkers just for the glory.
-Their plus handicap is built on surgically dismantling a golf course piece by piece.
+Pros rarely aim directly at pins tucked behind bunkers just for glory.
+Their plus handicap is built on strategically dismantling a golf course piece by piece.
 They understand the percentages.
 They know when to attack and, more importantly, when to play to the fat part of the green, take their two-putt par, and move on.
 They are playing a strategic chess match against the course architect, whereas many amateurs are just whacking the ball and hoping for the best.
+For more on this, check out our guide to what is course management in golf.

 3. Their Short Game Is Super-Human